 We simulate a significant multi-decadal, but no century-long cooling following the 536, 540, 574, 626 CE and the other eruptions events during 520 CE to 680 CE in good agreement with NH tree-ring temperature reconstructions.
-Hence, we see no indication of a Late Antiquity Little Ice Age in our model experiment set-up, as discussed in the literature, instead, we obtain a The modelled volcanic induced multi-decadal recovery period after the volcanic eruptions where the cold anomaly is sustained by ocean/large scale NH cooling is consistent with tree ring ensemble reconstructions for this period.
-This shows that the ocean - sea-ice interactions as a result of the volcanic eruptions sustained ~20 year cooling as occurring in our simulations is a plausible mechanism.
-The simulated dipole in the atmospheric circulation during summer could hold clues for the difference in the tree-ring reconstructions for the Alps and Altai sites, which show a century long cooling.
-Future model studies comparing different models and volcanic forcings forcing with each other are needed to test will be useful for verifying our results.
+Hence, we see no indication of a Late Antiquity Little Ice Age in our model experiment set-up, as discussed in the literature, instead, we obtain a multi-decadal recovery period after the volcanic eruptions where the cold anomaly is sustained by ocean/sea-ice interactions as a result of the volcanic eruptions.
+Future model studies comparing different models and volcanic forcings with each other are needed to test our results.